-Your guarantor will provide a guarantee for your home loan which is secured on their property.
-In most cases this is your parents assisting you to buy a home.
+Your guarantor will provide a guarantee for your home loan, which is secured on their property.
+In most cases, this is your parents assisting you in buying a home.

 The idea is for you to get into the property market sooner.
 Once you have paid off part of your loan or your property has increased in value, then you can apply to remove the guarantee.